 A run-down of Barbara’s private life reads like the script of a ‘B’ movie.
 She was born in 1927 in Cloquet, Minnesota (Jessica Lange’s home town) and moved with her folks to Texas when she was eleven.
-Four years later the father of a school friend seduced her in a dry bathtub while the man’s family celebrated his surprise birthday party downstairs.
+Four years later the father of a school friend raped her in a dry bathtub while the man’s family celebrated his surprise birthday party downstairs.
 That same year she eloped with her high school boyfriend, but her parents quickly had the marriage annulled.
 At seventeen she married an Air Force captain and moved to California where she took up modelling.
 The couple separated two years later, but not before Barbara gave birth to a son in 1947.

 Gregory Peck and Barbara in Only the Valiant

 Universal-International put her under contract in 1948, but dropped her in 1949 after learning of her six-month illicit affair with the very married Bob Hope.
 Hope had put her up in a luxurious apartment, but the relationship disintegrated when she began demanding money from him as well.
 Over the following 12 months she embarked upon affairs with attorney Greg Bautzer, gangster Mickey Cohen, actors John Ireland, Gregory Peck, George Raft, a couple of Sunset Strip playboys, and many, many others.